himanshu0330/BlockChain/Solidity_Basics/readme.md

 1. Special type of function
 2. To add function Prerequiste
 3. There is only one Constructor but can be more than one Modifier in a Smart Contract.

+# Payable

+1. Used in making Functions and Addresses Payable.
+2. We can send ethers from a smart contract to a Address which is payable.
+3. We can accept ethers in a smart contract in which a payable function is present.
+4. If we want to add ether during the deployment time only so we can made a Payabke Constructor.